dailybruin/classifieds/README.md

 ## Known Issues

 *	Ads seem formatted for line breaks, but none are displayed on the current DB website (probably because they would take too much vertical space).
 The result is mashed-together words.
 To remedy this, the plugin adds spaces after each <paragraph> in the XML, but the text lacks punctuation.
 If possible, it should be made clear in AdPro (?) that no line returns should be used.
-*	Currently, the plugin gives all tags the single category of "classified".
-A more complex taxonomy should be implemented for navigation and organization.